 Providers are a fundamental concept in Nest.
 Many of the basic Nest classes may be treated as a provider – services, repositories, factories, helpers, and so on.
 The main idea of a provider is that it can inject dependencies; this means objects can create various relationships with each other, and the function of "wiring up" instances of objects can largely be delegated to the Nest runtime system.
-A provider is simply a class annotated with an

 In the previous chapter, we built a simple